Search

 He finally took this opportunity to express "the greatest tribute to the French soldiers of UNIFIL, who have served for nearly fifty years in southern Lebanon and who have been killed, by the dozens, in the course of their mission, including most recently just a few hours ago ...
 Lebanon will never forget the sacrifices of these soldiers."

-Two French peacekeepers were killed in an attack attributed to Hezbollah last April 17, near the village of Ghandourieh (South Lebanon), in South Lebanon.
-A third French soldier was killed Wednesday by an "accidental shot," the origin of which has not yet been determined.
-"Several factions and parties are responsible," the minister stressed, as several fatal attacks against UNIFIL soldiers have also been carried out in recent months by the Israeli army.
+Two French peacekeepers were killed in an attack attributed to Hezbollah on April 17 near the village of Ghandouriyé in southern Lebanon.
+A third French soldier was killed this Wednesday by an "accidental shooting," the origin of which has not yet been determined.
+"Several factions and parties bear responsibility," the minister emphasized, noting that several deadly attacks against UNIFIL soldiers have also been carried out by the Israeli army in recent months.

 BEIRUT — During a visit to France, Lebanese Foreign Minister Joe Rajji said Wednesday in an interview with French channel LCI that direct negotiations with Israel were "the most effective" way to end the war, before calling for an end to the distinction between "the political and military wings of Hezbollah," which he accuses of obstructing these negotiations."Direct negotiations between the Lebanese government and Israel are the only possible way to restore peace in Lebanon.
 The military option has proven ineffective," the Lebanese diplomatic chief said during the interview, while praising "the rare courage" shown by President Joseph Aoun and Prime Minister Nawaf Salam in opening this diplomatic path with Tel Aviv.The minister, who is affiliated with the Lebanese Forces party (LF) and a staunch...